Introduction

 Trafford's Places

-To guide applicants when thinking about the context of their proposals we have defined Trafford through a series “Places”.
-These are the localities within the Borough that are recognisable as being of a different character as defined by their architecture, history, character, landscape or land uses.
+To guide applicants when thinking about the context of their proposals we have defined Trafford through a series of “Places”.
+These are the localities within the Borough which are recognisable as being of a different character as defined by their architecture, history, character, landscape or land uses.

 Applicants should seek to understand the unique characteristics of the Place in which they are proposing development.
 This may include more localised characteristics that should be researched and responded to through the design of proposals.